Photo Credits: Unsplash

 Share

-Compliance and confidence are not the same thing — and a new survey makes that gap impossible to ignore.
-A year after the Procurement Act 2023 came into force, Procurement Hub’s Pulse Report, drawn from 107 public sector organisations, finds that 71% are already procuring under the act, yet only one in ten procurement teams feel confident applying it day to day.
+Compliance and confidence are not the same thing — and a new survey makes that gap uncomfortably clear.
+A year after the UK Procurement Act 2023 came into force, Procurement Hub’s Pulse Report, drawn from 107 public sector organisations, finds that 71% are already procuring under the act, yet only one in ten procurement teams feel confident applying it day to day.
 Nine in ten say they would benefit from further guidance.
-For procurement leaders the message is clear: the flexibility and strategic opportunity the act creates are real, and organisations that close the confidence gap fastest will be best positioned to exploit them.
+The finding resonates beyond Britain: in Ireland, where the OGP is finalising the country’s first National Procurement Strategy and the the OECD has identified gaps in digital tools and data use across the procurement lifecycle, the confidence-versus-compliance challenge is equally live.

 The Pulse Report identifies three pressure points.
-Around 27% of respondents cited increased administrative workload, 18% greater regulatory complexity, and 16% transparency and reporting requirements as adding to daily demands.
+Around 27% of respondents cited increased administrative workload, 18% greater regulatory complexity, and 16% transparency and reporting requirements.
 A further 12% highlighted resource constraints and 9% flagged skills gaps.
-These are practical, solvable challenges rather than structural objections.
-As Procurement Hub’s managing director Alan Heron observed, compliance is high but confidence is not — addressing that gap is the defining task for the procurement profession in 2026.
+These are practical, solvable challenges.
+As Procurement Hub’s managing director Alan Heron observed, compliance is high but confidence is not — and addressing that gap is the defining task for procurement leaders in 2026.

 The confidence gap is an opportunity.
 Organisations that invest now in upskilling teams, embedding flexible procedures into standard practice, and engaging suppliers early through preliminary market engagement will move from compliance to competitive advantage.
-The act’s transparency requirements, though initially burdensome, create an environment where strong performers are visibly rewarded — a dynamic that benefits high-performing buyers and their supply chains alike.
+Transparency requirements, though initially burdensome, create an environment where strong performers are visibly rewarded — a dynamic that benefits high-performing buyers and supply chains alike.

-Three actions will accelerate progress.
-Procurement leaders should prioritise training on the competitive flexible procedure, which opens new possibilities in how contracts are designed and awarded.
-Contract management teams need briefing on KPI publication obligations, since supply chain transparency is now a compliance requirement.
-And CPOs should position the act’s social value requirements as a strategic lever, aligning procurement outcomes with organisational purpose and community impact.
+Three actions apply on both sides of the Irish Sea.
+Procurement leaders should prioritise training on new flexible procedures, which open real possibilities in how contracts are designed.
+Contract management teams need briefing on KPI and transparency obligations, since supply chain accountability is now a compliance requirement.
+CPOs should treat social value requirements as a strategic lever, aligning procurement outcomes with organisational purpose and community impact.

 (The views expressed by the writer are his/her own and do not necessarily reflect the views or positions of BusinessRiver.)